 This is not an isolated incident, as many celebrities have had experiences of cyber bullying or being trolled.

-I recently undertook a study on our behavior online and why some of us troll.
-Anonymity was discussed but many saw the need to illicit their trolling behaviour on others so that they can get their frustrations out into the world; including not only the artist but their online social circle.
+I recently undertook a study on our behaviour online and why some of us troll.
+Anonymity was discussed but many saw the need to elicit their trolling behaviour on others.
+This allowed trolls to get their frustrations out into the world.
+Trolling not only the artist but their online social circle.

-It seems that the trolls are trying to illicit a response, to ‘ knock ‘em down a peg or two’ in order to claim some sort of power or interaction with that celebrity.
+It seems that the trolls are trying to elicit a response, to “knock ’em down a peg or two” in order to claim some sort of power or interaction with that celebrity.

-Well those words have caused so much pain for Paris Jackson that she has tried to end her life because of them.
-Maybe words have more bearing on our happiness than many will let themselves believe .
+Well, those words have caused so much pain for Paris Jackson that she has tried to end her life.
+Maybe words have more bearing on our happiness than many will let themselves believe.

 Sticks and stone may break your bones, but in our information age, words can be just as harmful.